Lipreading and managing hearing loss: improvers

 Are there any other costs?
 Is there anything I need to bring?

-Please bring pen, notepad and A4 folder.
+Please bring pen, notepad and a small mirror to class.

 When I've finished, what course can I do next?